Melon Swan Fruit Bowl Recipe

 - 6. Mark the ends of the traced lines on each side of the melon with toothpicks.
 Mark the center of this area with another toothpick.
 Beginning in the middle and working toward the toothpicks, cut four tall peaks (as shown in photo 3) into the rind to form the tail.
 Remove the toothpicks after cutting.

 - 7. With knife, retrace designs, cutting deeper into melon.
 Cut and remove unwanted portions of rind in small sections (see photo 4).

-- Remove and discard seeds.
+- 8. Remove and discard seeds.
 Scoop out pulp, leaving a 1/2-inch shell.
 Cut melon into bite-size pieces.
 Slice the peach.

-- In a large bowl, combine melon, berries and peach slices.
+- 9. In a large bowl, combine melon, berries and peach slices.
 Spoon into the swan shell and place on a serving platter.
 Garnish with

 Crafterthoughts This project can be made a day ahead, carefully covered with plastic wrap and stored in the refrigerator.
 Then, just before you’re ready to place it on the table, uncover and fill with fruit.
 For a slightly different, more textured look, try carving the swan from a cantaloupe instead.
 In place of fruit, you can fill your bowl with sherbet or ice cream.
 Or use the melon as a “vase” and arrange fresh cut flowers inside.
 Finished size: Melon swan is approximately 7 inches wide x 7 inches high.
 The size will vary according to the size and shape of the melon you carve.